uo295180/CLASS_NOTES/Second_year/second_semester/SO/2 - Process Management.md

 **Thread scheduling policies**:
 1. Not taken into account the relationships between same process' threads
-2. It tables into account the relationships between threads
+2. It takes into account the relationships between threads
 	- Shared time
 		- Applications are multiplexed in time
 		- Time is assigned to each application (set of threads) in a processor.
 All threads are running on the same processor